IQOO 3

 The iQOO 3 is an Android-based smartphone designed, developed and marketed by Vivo owned iQOO as a part of its iQOO gaming smartphone series.
 This phone was announced on February 25, 2019.
 The iQOO 3 was introduced as a premium segment smartphone with a special focus on gaming.

 Design

 The slender 9.2 mm body of iQOO 3, the glossy glass sandwich finish stands out all on its own.
 It is available in Volcano Orange, Tornado Black, Quantum Silver color.
-It is available with FULL HD+ Super AMOLED, HDR10 with display 800 nits brightness & punch hole for the front camera.
+It is available with FULL HD+ Super AMOLED, HDR10 with display 800 nits brightness and a punch hole for the front camera.
 The screen supports 180 Hz Super Touch Response rate suitable for the gaming phones.
 The additional features which also includes under display optical fingerprint sensor along with face recognition for unlocking the phone & quad camera for photography.